 For non-organic but local produce, look out for the “zaļā karotīte” or green spoon stamp.
 To attain said stamp, producers have to prove that at least 75% of the product’s ingredients are sourced in Latvia, and that the product is made in Latvia.

-Latvia has a network of “tiešās pirkšanas pulciņi” (direct buying groups) connecting consumers to local farmers and small scale entrepreneurs.
+Latvia has a network of “tiešās pirkšanas pulciņi” (direct buying groups) connecting consumers to local farmers and small scale producers.
 The groups process orders weekly via an online system, and are run by group members on a voluntary basis.

-Depending on the group, suppliers vary but the product range generally includes staples like seasonal vegetables, meat and dairy, as well as teas, honey, flour, and in some cases natural cosmetics.
+Depending on the group, suppliers vary but the product range generally includes staples like seasonal vegetables, meat and dairy, as well as teas, honey, flour, and, in some cases, natural cosmetics.

 As the groups are popular, many of them are full and you may need to join a waiting list.
 Once a member, you’ll be expected to take turns volunteering to help run the group.

 Riga’s tap water is safe for consumption!
 Any problems lie in the quality of the pipes rather than the quality of the water so you can either install better filters, or buy a water filter jug.

 Fortunately, more and more cafes and restaurants are providing tap water free of charge to customers, and the new national library is fitted with free drinking fountains – possibly a first for Latvia!
 Kudos.